Overcast vs Obscured

 Definitions

-Overcast: The sky is completely covered by clouds (cloud cover greater than 90%).
-This means that there is little or no blue sky.
-When it is overcast, the clouds are stratus clouds.
-Stratus are gray or grayish white.
+Overcast: Overcast skies are completely covered by clouds and the cloud cover greater than 90%.
+This means that there is little or no blue sky visible.
+When it is overcast, the clouds are stratus clouds, which are gray or grayish white.

 Photos of Overcast Sky Conditions